A day out is different for everyone.

 Sat 12 September 2020

 An annual visually inspiring festival of artist-led exhibitions, films and performances combined with a diverse series of talks from artists and writers.
 Over 80 Open Studios, across the Stroud Valleys.
-Date changed due to C19 of course.
+Date changed due to C19 of course in 2020.
+Look out for May / June 2021.

 4 John Street, Stroud, Gloucestershire, GL5 2HA

-Located on the southern edge of the Cotswold escarpment above the Severn Valley. par 68 (5910 yard).
+Perched on the southern edge of the Cotswold escarpment, above the Severn Valley.
+Par 68 (5910 yard).
 An excellent test for both low and high handicap golfers.
 Regardless of how well you play, you will enjoy the views.
 No handicap certificate is required, see Dress Code.

 Stinchcombe Hill, Dursley, GL11 6AQ